Popcore/verisart/README.md

 ```

 On success the application returns the cetificate that was created.
-In case of an error the application will return an error containg the http status code and a message.
+In case of an error the application will return an error containing the http status code and a message.

 ### Updating certificates
 Existing certificates can be updated by specifying the fields that needs to be modified.
-Note that attempting to update a transaction object will result in an error as transaction can only updated via the a certificate transfer.
+Note that attempting to update a transaction object will result in an error as transaction can only updated via a certificate transfer.

 Method: PATCH
 Endpoint: /certificates/<the-certificate-id>